Food and Drink Producers in Norway: Sognefjord

 The Sognefjord is often called "The King of fjords" and extends 204 km (127 miles) inland, has a maximum depth of 1,308 meters, and the mountains surrounding the fjord tower to heights of 2,000 meters.
 The inner end of the Sognefjord is covered by Jostedalsbreen, the biggest glacier in continental Europe.

 This region where the Sognefjord meets the glaciers and some of Norway’s highest mountains is considered one of the world's most beautiful travel destinations.
 The glaciers on the top of the mountains, down the steep mountainsides to green farmland and deep fjords will definitely make a lasting impression.
-There are loads of tour and things do in this area and you can read more about the Sognefjord region here!
+There are loads of tours and things to do in this area and you can read more about the Sognefjord region here!